 Quoting myself, "So was the self-medication about solitude?
-Not really – about path and spirit though.", is there clarity between solitude, path and spirit?
+Not really – about path and spirit though."
+Is there clarity between solitude, path and spirit?
 How does this relate to mindfulness sculpting and shaping the inner contours?
 Is "inner contours of solitude" descriptively poetic or is there more to solitude - to me or to Stephen?

-Solitude is a lifestyle but as such is not an indicator of the spiritual; consider the loner life of adolescence described above, it could only very loosely be connected to the spirituality of later life, far from certain – a very loose spiritual indication.
+Solitude is a lifestyle but as such is not an essential indicator of the spiritual; consider the loner life of adolescence described above, it could only very loosely be connected to the spirituality of later life, far from certain – a very loose spiritual indication.
 Through meditation there arises dhammas, Stephen speaks of one, mindfulness, here.
-Through MwB LINK Buddhadasa describes the arising of the 4 Dhamma comrades – panna/wisdom, sampajanna (wisdom-in-action), concentration (samedhi) and sati/mindfulness; Stephen will likely recognise for himself the three other comrades as arising either as mindfulness or developing from mindfulness.
+Through MwB Buddhadasa describes the arising of 4 Dhamma comrades – panna/wisdom, sampajanna (wisdom-in-action), concentration (samedhi) and sati/mindfulness; Stephen will likely recognise for himself the three other comrades as arising either as mindfulness or developing from mindfulness.
 The path could be seen as an inner guide and outer practice arising from the 4 Dhamma comrades.
 At some stage on the path a choice of a solitude lifestyle might be made - such as the choice I made, but once the choice is made with the inner guide as part of the 4 Dhamma comrades the inner life is sculpted and shaped – the inner art of solitude with 4 Dhamma comrades as Artist.
-The outer practice of this work of art comes from sampajanna (mindfulness).
+The outer practice of this work of art comes from sampajanna (wisdom-in-action).
 It is not unreasonable to connect the Artist to sunnata.
 Does the path have to be solitude?
 For the inner path to be sculpted and shaped it is likely that mindfulness/ 4 Dhamma comrades is the Artist – although not necessary it could be shaped and sculpted naturally; to be a creative artist requires some sort of solitude to connect with the Muse – sunnata.
-I would be happy and exact calling this the Art of Solitude – pure Poet or Muse, is this where the book is going?
+I would be happy and exact calling this connection the Art of Solitude – pure Poet or Muse, is this where the book is going?

 “To be able to die at peace, a philosopher needs to die to his attachments to the world.
 This, for Montaigne, is “true solitude,” where one’s thoughts and emotions are reined in and brought under control.
 “To prepare oneself for death is to prepare oneself for freedom.
-The one who has learned to die has unlearned to be a slave”” [p95]
+The one who has learned to die has unlearned to be a slave”” [p95].

 But dying in peace requires something else, that your legacy is in place.
 This is a particular problem for me because my writing has not been published so administrative measures need to be taken to ensure the website carries on after my death.